Registration for entry can be made at any age. It is usual for parents to visit the school before registering their child.

 d) Attention is drawn to the school’s Equal Opportunities Policy which sets out the school’s commitment to the rejection on unfair discrimination.

-There is open admission from age 3 depending on availability of places and readiness for a structured environment.
+There is open admission from age 3 depending on the availability of places and readiness for a structured environment.
 Readiness is defined as the ability to manage feeding and toileting independently and to be capable of understanding and complying with basic instructions.
-We expect that all Nursery children will build up to full time, starting on a minimum of three full days.
-Reception places are full time.
-Please note we do not accept Government funding for 3 and 4 year olds
+We expect that all Kindergarten children will build up to full time, starting on a minimum of three full days.
+Reception places are full-time.